Timelie: Development

-Timelie game started from a senior project before going to the contest and winning the "Best Game" in the National Software Contest, and also representing Thailand to win the "Best Game" award in the international Microsoft Imagine Cup Competition.
+Timelie started from a senior project before going to the contest and winning the "Best Game" in the National Software Contest, and also representing Thailand to win the "Best Game" award in the international Microsoft Imagine Cup Competition.

 Thai indie game created by Urnique Studio from Thailand.
 In the beginning development team had only a group of five students in the Faculty of Computer Engineering, Chulalongkorn University.
 The project (Timelie) happened the day they had to finish the project with more people than any other group.
 Advisor wants their work to be more special than others.
 Therefore, aiming to reach the national program competition which in the end their work has finally caught up with Microsoft Thailand.

 At Microsoft's 2016 Imagine Cup, Timelie's name became instantly recognizable after winning the first prize in the event.
 It is the first honourable award received during the game that is not yet developed to the maximum.
 Indicates the potential of the game that may go further than everyone expected.

-Since 2018, the game has been continuously developed by Urnique Studio in terms of the game system, storyline, characters, graphics, sound design. and background music.
+Since 2018, the game has been continuously developed by Urnique Studio in terms of the game system, storyline, characters, graphics, sound design and background music.
 Currently, Timelie is a puzzle, semi-stealth game where players control two characters a girl and a cat to help them escape safely from a mysterious place.
 The highlight of the game is that there will be a time bar at the bottom for players to control the time.
 Can scan to the future or go back to correct past mistakes like watching YouTube video.